 We’ll talk about those as well.

-First, let’s tackle a few of the most popular SARMs head on, from a research perspective, in order to determine which ones are the most promising and which ones you may want to hold off on for now.
+First, let’s tackle a few of the most popular SARMs head on–from a scientific research perspective–in order to determine which ones are the most promising and which ones you may want to hold off on for now.

-LGD-4033, also referred to as Ligandrol Anibolicum, is one of the most well-researched SARMs.
+LGD-4033, also referred to as Ligandrol and Anibolicum, is one of the most well-researched SARMs.

 This would be a good time to mention that when I say “well-researched”, what I really mean is “well-researched relative to other SARMs”.